Pain in animals: Pain perception in animals

+Pain is defined by the International Association for the Study of Pain as "an unpleasant sensory and emotional experience associated with actual or potential tissue damage, or described in terms of such damage."
+However, it is hard, if even possible, for an observer to measure whether an emotional experience has occurred, especially if the animal cannot communicate.
+Therefore, this concept is often excluded in definitions of pain in animals, such as that provided by Zimmerman: "an aversive sensory experience caused by actual or potential injury that elicits protective motor and vegetative reactions, results in learned avoidance and may modify species-specific behaviour, including social behaviour."
+Nonhuman animals cannot report their feelings to humans through language, but observation of their behaviour provides some evidence as to the extent of their pain.

 Although there are numerous definitions of pain, almost all involve two key components.
 First, nociception is required.
 This is the ability to detect noxious stimuli which evoke a reflex response that rapidly moves the entire animal, or the affected part of its body, away from the source of the stimulus.
 The concept of nociception does not imply any adverse, subjective "feeling" – it is a reflex action.
 An example in humans would be the rapid withdrawal of a finger that has touched something hot – the withdrawal occurs before any sensation of pain is actually experienced.

 The second component is the experience of "pain" itself, or suffering – the internal, emotional interpretation of the nociceptive experience.
 Again in humans, this is when the withdrawn finger begins to hurt, moments after the withdrawal.
 Pain is therefore a private, emotional experience.
 Pain cannot be directly measured in other animals, including other humans; responses to putatively painful stimuli can be measured, but not the experience itself.
 To address this problem when assessing the capacity of other species to experience pain, argument-by-analogy is used.
 This is based on the principle that if an animal responds to a stimulus in a similar way to ourselves, it is likely to have had an analogous experience.

 The ability to experience pain in an animal, or another human for that matter, cannot be determined directly but it may be inferred through analogous physiological and behavioral reactions.
 Although many animals share similar mechanisms of pain detection to those of humans, have similar areas of the brain involved in processing pain, and show similar pain behaviours, it is notoriously difficult to assess how animals actually experience pain.